blzb/spring-cloud-config-ws/README.md

 * Check the reader endpoint, it should have change .... but it __hasn't__
 * To unable auto update we need to add another anotation to the controller, add `@RefreshScope` annotation.
 * Add `org.springframework.boot:spring-boot-starter-actuator` dependency to reader app
+* If you are using IntelliJ refresh your gradle project
 * Add the following properties to the application.properties
 ```
 management.port=8081